pomonahci/EyeWrite/README.md

 * Eye tracking is self-calibrating
 * Optional manual calibration page
 * Option to block the sharing of gaze and mouse data
+* Option to alter visualization.js to use an external eye tracker (instructions in code comments)

 ## Build the repository